fabric8-analytics/fabric8-analytics-deployment/openshift/README.md

 5. Enable to create dev cluster project / RDS database with correct prefixes.

-**cause**: When Kurboros Id and Github ids are not same, we might face this issue.
-In env.sh we set USER_ID to kurboros id, but this value gets overwritten by git user id during delpoy.sh execution.
-THIS IS REQUIRED ONLY WHEN GITHUB AND KURBOROS IDS ARE DIFFERENT.
+**cause**: When kerberos Id and Github ids are not same, we might face this issue.
+In env.sh we set USER_ID to kerberos id, but this value gets overwritten by git user id during delpoy.sh execution.
+THIS IS REQUIRED ONLY WHEN GITHUB AND KERBEROS IDS ARE DIFFERENT.
 **resolution**: Hardcode the OC_PROJECT and RDS_INSTANCE_NAME with fixed value for ${USER_ID} fields.
 Example: In env.sh, set
-    OC_PROJECT=dhpatel-fabric8-analytics
-    RDS_INSTANCE_NAME=dhpatel-bayesiandb

-    Note: replace dhpatel with your kurboros ID.
+    OC_PROJECT={YOUR_KERBEROS_ID}-fabric8-analytics
+    RDS_INSTANCE_NAME={YOUR_KERBEROS_ID}-bayesiandb

 ## Test not-yet-merged changes